 When Sif, Thor and Balder were 15-ish, Odin sent them on a quest to forge a mighty sword.
 The kids fought a dragon, met an eagle king, and braved the mines of Jennia.

 They also fought during an invasion of Asgard by the armies of Nornheim.
 The youths’ early warnings were instrumental in the successful Asgardian defense.

 During the war Karnilla, Queen of Nornheim, killed Thor with an arrow.
 But Sif’s tears mixed with a magical sand resurrected him.

 The young fighting trio was then declared to be warriors of Asgard, as a distinction for valour.
 Still, they continued to attend warrior school.

 As teen Sif struggled with her feelings for Thor, Loki and Amora (the future Enchantress) tricked her into stealing a magic mirror to make Thor fall in love with her.
-Amora could then steal the mirror from Sif and used it on Thor.
+Amora then stole the mirror from Sif and used it on Thor first.